 Over recent years we have had considerable work done around the school to improve the environment for members of the school community with a disability, including ramps to facilitate easier access and ‘soundboards’ in the Nursery to help ensure that those with a hearing impairment are not excluded from conversations.
-We have three toilet cubicles adapted for use by those with disabilities, and we have IT and internet access throughout the school on both floors.
+We have five toilet cubicles adapted for use by those with disabilities, and we have IT and internet access throughout the school on both floors.

 Our Special Educational Needs and Disabilities policy, which reflects the Code of Practice, is shown below, along with our SEN Information Report and Accessibility Plan.